playgen/SUGAR-SocialGamification/doc/features/achievement.md

 * Checking an achiement's progress

-	Using the <xref:PlayGen.SUGAR.Client.AchievementClient> and specifying the GameId, ActorId and Token, returns an <xref:PlayGen.SUGAR.Contracts.AchievementProgressResponse> object for that Actor's progress towards the achievement in that game.
+	Using the <xref:PlayGen.SUGAR.Client.AchievementClient> and specifying the GameId, ActorId and Token, returns an <xref:PlayGen.SUGAR.Contracts.Shared.EvaluationProgressResponse> object for that Actor's progress towards the achievement in that game.

 ```cs
 		private float CheckAchievementProgress()